The MGR Window System

 These are the remaining MGR files I could find in my directories.
 Perhaps it might be interesting for some of you.

-I once ported the MGR server and many MGR clients to Solaris and started on a port to SPARC/Linux, but I couldn't find the sources when I last looked.
-The only trace of my porting efforts is the working binary for Solaris/SPARC included below.
+I once ported the MGR server and many MGR clients to Solaris and started on a port to SPARC/Linux.
+For a long time I couldn't find the source code of my porting efforts.
+The only trace was the working binary for Solaris/SPARC included below.
+Recently (2013) I discovered a tar ball with what seems to be the Solaris port.
+I have included it below.
+I have no way of verifying that it works, however.

 The source tarballs below might not compile out of the box on modern systems.
 You might need to tinker with it in some ways.
 Most likely, you will have to be sure that the binaries in src/tools are successfully built first, otherwise the server won't build.

 If you would like to hack MGR, one nice thing to do would to use the stub libbitblit and write calls to the Linux fb device or use something similar (SDL, perhaps?).
 This way, MGR could live again and this time on modern graphics hardware.
 If you pick this up, please notify me.
-I would love to see this happen.
+It would be a nice hack.

 Screenshot